prototypefund/sensorimotor-website/content/hardware/_index.md

 ### Hardware

-Learn about how to use the hardware
+Learn how to use the hardware